 Looking at this week’s economic events from the Eurozone, the most important event includes an upcoming ECB interest rate decision.
 Later today, we’ll see preliminary April Markit PMIs for both Germany and the Eurozone.
 On Tuesday, we’ll see IFO expectations for April (from Germany).
 On Thursday, the most important day, we’ll see the ECB’s latest interest rate decision and hear from ECB President Draghi.
 We’ll also see May GfK consumer confidence from Germany.
 On Friday, we’ll get German unemployment figures.
 We’ll also see a range of sentiment data from the Eurozone for April (services sentiment, economic sentiment, business climate, industrial confidence and consumer confidence).
 Last week, the ZEW sentiment survey for April was below estimates.

-As the euro strengthens, we are upgrading the currency to bullish in the short-term.
+As the euro runs out of steam, we are downgrading the currency to neutral in the short-term.
 Looking at various technical indicators, the currency is trading within normal conditions.
 This is based on a daily chart of the euro currency index.